emtnezv/rhf2s308_experience/README.md

 systemctl mask wpa_supplicant
 ```

-Now, all that's left to do is add our network credentials to the wpa_supplicant configuration file.  modify `/etc/wpa_supplicant/wpa_supplicant.conf` to look like the following: (the first two lines should already be present).
+Now, all that's left to do is add our network credentials to the wpa_supplicant configuration file.
+Modify `/etc/wpa_supplicant/wpa_supplicant.conf` to look like the following: (the first two lines should already be present; obviously put your own network's credentials.
+Use `key_mgmt=NONE` for unsecured Wifi (untested)).
 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev
 update_config=1